-It's been a year and a half since Demi Lovato was hospitalized following an overdose, and there was no more powerful place for her to return to performing than the stage of the 2020 Grammy Awards.
+It's been a year and a half since Demi Lovato was hospitalised following an overdose, and there was no more powerful place for her to return to performing than the stage of the 2020 Grammy Awards.
 There, she debuted a song she apparently wrote just days before the incident titled "Anyone," a passionate cry for help that thankfully has a happy ending with Lovato thriving and healthy at the award ceremony.

 In the song, which Lovato initially had to restart on stage after getting emotional, the singer expresses feeling like she has nobody to reach out to, and confesses to turning to alcohol.

 "I tried to talk to my piano/I tried to talk to my guitar," she sings.
 "Talked to my imagination/Confided into alcohol."